An American Odyssey: Harvesting Madaké Bamboo in the Southeast

 Fairchild was stunned to see such a huge, healthy grove of precious Madaké thriving in American soil.
 He immediately told Lathrop, who in 1919 purchased the property and gave it to the USDA, securing its future.
 That very site, a legacy saved from the axe, is now the Coastal Georgia Botanical Gardens.

 And so, the circle completes.
-From a single Moynelo’s journey in the 1880s to a visionary’s act of preservation, their efforts are what allow me, over a century later, to craft a traditional Japanese instrument from a bamboo that has become part of the American landscape.
-My own odyssey is just one small part of its story.
-With humility, reference, and gratitude, J
+From Moynelo’s journey in the 1880s to a visionary’s act of preservation, their efforts are what allow me, over a century later, to craft shakuhachi from bamboo that has become part of the American landscape.
+My own odyssey is just one small part of this story.
+With humility and gratitude, J

 Comments